 Terry Trabalka holds her Montessori Assistant Teacher certification from CMTE.
 She has worked in The Children’s House for 10 years as an assistant and oversees the lunch program.
 Her love for outdoor exercise keeps her energized in the classroom.
 She is also a proud mother of 3 sons.

-Stacey Weisser began as a TCH parent, which sparked her love for the Montessori Method.
-She has been a part of our school in several capacities for the past seven years.
-She has many opportunities here to share her passion for gardening, cooking, and travelling with the children.
+Stacey Weisser holds her Montessori Assistant Teacher certification from CMTE.
+She began as a TCH parent, which sparked her love for the Montessori Method, and has now been a part of our school in several capacities for the past 11 years.
+Stacey is a proud mom to a daughter and a son.